 Typical lifespan: Like the washer, the dryer, too, should last about 10 years.
-However, like other appliances, about 20% of all newly purchased dryers are likely to develop problems or break within the first five years.
+However, as with other appliances, about 20% of all newly purchased dryers are likely to develop problems or break within the first five years.

-Cost to replace: An electric dryer can cost between $200 and $400 on average.
+Cost to replace: A new dryer can cost between $500 and $2,100, depending on the energy source (without installation).
 Like everything else on this list, dryer prices can vary greatly depending on size and features.
-Gas dryers can cost about $50 to $100 more, while basic compact dryers may be on the lower end of the average cost.
+On average, gas dryers tend to cost about $100 less than electric dryers.

 Signs of wear and tear: Some signs it may be time to look into either fixing an existing dryer or buying a new one include excessive or unusual noises while in use, clothing coming out damp or not drying at all, or any burning smells coming from the machine.

-How to make it last longer: Some helpful tips on making a dryer last longer including dividing laundry by fabric weight, keeping a dryer clean and free of debris, regularly cleaning the lint trap, and reducing heat whenever possible.
-Not every load needs to be dried on high heat—the fabric type should determine the setting used.
+How to make it last longer: Some helpful tips on making a dryer last longer include dividing laundry by fabric weight, keeping a dryer clean and free of debris, regularly cleaning the lint trap, and reducing heat whenever possible.
+Not every load needs to be dried on high heat — the fabric type should determine the setting used.
 Air drying is better for some fabrics and will give both the dryer and the electric bill a break.

 Typical lifespan: The average garbage disposal should last about 12 years with normal use.
 If a household uses their disposal more often than average, their disposal may not last quite as long.